golemfactory/golem-architecture/arch-snapshot/arch.md

 ##### Constraints

 Properties describe specific parameters of an Offer, Demand, or potential Agreement.
-To fully unlock the language's capabilities, we need the ability to express queries.
+To fully unlock the language's capabilities, the ability to express queries is needed.
 This is the primary reason for the existence of Constraints.
 Constraints allow us to specify the required values certain properties should have when an Agent is searching the market.